thkwznk/aseprite-scripts/README.md

 A collection of effects for [Aseprite](https://www.aseprite.org/) packed into an extension.

-## Extend Cel
+## Micro Extensions

-A micro extension for [Aseprite](https://www.aseprite.org/) that provides an option to quickly link a cel with all proceeding empty cels.
+- **Extend Cel** - provides an option to quickly link a cel with all proceeding empty cels.
+- **Select Content** - provides an option to precisely select cel's content.

 ## AsepriteOS